nateHamshar/personalized-news/README.md

 ### Tech Stack
-This project is built with Next.js, might have been a little overkill....
+This project is built with Next.js.
+This is strictly a client-side app, so using Next may be a bit overkill.

 Hosted on Vercel, the company behind Next.